SSU Quick Facts

 The SSU Alumni Association is a non-profit corporation designed to support and further the development of SSU.
 The Association's mission is to provide service to Sonoma State University alumni as well as encourage and enhance their life-long relationship with the university.
 The Association sponsors alumni programs and events and provides student scholarships.
 Membership is open to graduates, former students, and friends of SSU.

-Within SSU's 36 academic departments, degrees areffered in 41 majors and 46 minors at the bachelor's level and 14 at the master's level.
-The Universityffers a joint master's degree in mathematics with San Francisco State University and a joint doctorate in educational administration with California State University, Sacramento and the Universityf California, Davis.
+Within SSU's 36 academic departments, degrees are offered in 46 majors and 49 minors at the bachelor's level and 15 at the master's level.
+The university offers a joint master's degree in mathematics with San Francisco State University and a joint doctorate in educational administration with Sacramento State University and the University of California, Davis.
 There are nine credential programs and eight undergraduate and graduate certificate programs.
 SSU also offers the one of the only Wine Business programs in the country.
-Basic teaching credential programs in education include multiple subject, multiple subject BCLAD, single subject, administrative services, reading/language arts (certificater specialist), special education (mild/moderater moderate/severe), pupil personnel services (via the Counseling Department).
+Basic teaching credential programs in education include multiple subject, multiple subject BCLAD, single subject, administrative services, reading/language arts (certificater specialist), special education (mild/moderater moderate/severe), pupil personnel services (via the counseling department).

 |Type of Instructor||Number||Percentage|